Mumrah213/electrical-measurements/README.md

 )
 ```

-If you prefer, you can just write your own nested `for` loops over the instrument
-objects.
-The measurement helpers are there for convenience, not because you're
-expected to use a framework.

 ## Live GUI and HDF5 storage

 A PyQt6 + pyqtgraph GUI streams measurements into a live plot while saving every